 Workforce safety results

 Note: The updating of workforce accidents results in historic figures being amended once further information is supplied by our direct workforce and contractors.
-These figures continue to be subject to change each year, for example, FWI (MAA) scores have varied with the reallocation of events.
+These figures continue to be subject to change each year.